marysuon/IdeasRepository/IdeasRepository/README.txt

-Refilling whith test data at the start is off.
+Refilling whith test data on start is off.
-Uncomment the call SeedData.Initialize in the Startup class in the method Configure to activate refilling.
+Uncomment the call of SeedData.Initialize in the Startup class in the method Configure to activate refilling.

 Automatically created users:
 login: AdministratorTest@gmail.com	pass: User1!  - Administrator